-Innovative tech mind with 15 years of experience working as a computer programmer.
-Capable of working with a variety of technology and software solutions, and managing databases.
+Innovative tech professional with 10 years of experience working as a computer programmer.
+Capable of working with a variety of technology and software solutions and managing databases.
 Valuable team member who has experience diagnosing problems and developing solutions.
 Extensive expertise in networking systems and working with mainframe computers.
 Talented leader with unique ideas and a history of successful contributions in the field.

 - Solve software errors by running extensive testing processes and analyzing details about the program settings.

-- Review computer software program functionality and adjust capabilities to reflect project objectives, management input, or other feedback.
+- Review computer software program functionality and adjust capabilities to reflect project objectives, management input or other feedback, improving productivity by 35%.

-- Lead the building process of new program development by managing all tasks and supervising the team of analysts and operators.
+- Lead the building process of new program development by managing all tasks and supervising a team of 15 team members including of analysts and operators.

 - Revised programming and software development projects by updating code and working to improve functionality.